tinyspeck/hammock/README.md

 ## Requirements

 Slackware requires a webserver running a recent version of PHP.
-For integrations that require polling, `cron` is also required (or `at`/`schtasks` on Windows).
+Ror integrations that require polling, `cron` is also required (or `at`/`schtasks` on Windows).

 ## Installation